What Is Income Protection insurance?

 Choosing Your Deferred Period

-The deferred period is the single biggest lever on your premium.
-Here's how to choose:
+The deferred period is the biggest lever on your premium.
+Here's how to pick the right one:

 • Employer full sick pay: If your employer pays full salary for 3 months, choose a 13-week deferred period.
-If they pay full salary for 6 months, choose 26 weeks.
+6 months of full sick pay - go with 26 weeks.

-• Savings: If you have 3 months of expenses in savings, a 13-week deferred period aligns well.
-6 months of savings β†’ 26-week deferred period.
+• Savings: 3 months of expenses saved means a 13-week deferred period works well.
+6 months saved - use a 26-week deferred period.

-• Self-employed: You have no employer sick pay.
-A 4-week or 8-week deferred period is appropriate, as income stops immediately when you can't work.
+• Self-employed: No employer sick pay buffer exists.
+A 4-week or 8-week deferred period is more appropriate, since income stops the moment you can't work.

 ℹ️ Layering your protection